codernami/insure-landing-page/README.md

   </svg>
 ```

-- Use srcset to indicate the navigator what image to load according to the screen width (600w, 1200w in this case).
+- Use srcset to indicate the browser what image to load according to the screen width (600w, 1200w in this case).
 And always add a backup image.

 ```
 <img srcset=" ./images/image-intro-mobile.jpg 600w, ./images/image-intro-desktop.jpg 1200w"